2026 Home Run Derby Odds: Murakami Finalizes Field

 Willson Contreras (Red Sox) is the fourth confirmed entrant.
 The veteran first baseman is in the midst of a career year at the plate for Boston, and he was recently added to the AL All-Star roster as a replacement for Vladimir Guerrero Jr., who is skipping the game to rest a lower-back issue.
 Contreras gives the field a proven, powerful bat and postseason pedigree from his years as a middle-of-the-order catcher in Chicago and St. Louis.

-Jordan Walker (Cardinals) is the latest player to officially join the field.
+Jordan Walker (Cardinals) was the fifth player to officially join the field.
 Walker has broken out in his fourth big-league season, leading the National League in RBIs at the break and posting the best power numbers of his career, and he'll now get to show off that pop on one of the sport's biggest stages.
 He'd previously told Cardinals reporters he was interested in competing if asked, and that interest has translated into an official commitment.
 Walker becomes the first Cardinal to compete in the Derby since Nolan Arenado, and his combination of size, bat speed and fresh legs makes him one of the more intriguing new faces in this year's bracket.

 Hunter Goodman